whitestone-no/SegnoSharp/docs/usage/mediaimporter.rst

 ******

 Here you will select which folder to import.
 The first time you load this module the ``music`` folder is selected by default.
-See :ref:`CommonConfig.MusicPath <refConfigurationDatapath>` for more information on how to change this.
+See :ref:`SiteConfig.MusicPath <refConfigurationDatapath>` for more information on how to change this.

 +--------------------+---------------------------------------------------------------------------------+
 | Folder             | | You can naviate the folder structure by clicking on the folder names in the   |